 Don’t wait for a potential hazard to become an actual one – that’s how you wind up with excessive workers’ comp claims that drive up your premiums.
 Instead, pinpoint your current workplace hazards and resolve them now, before they lead to harm.
 This could be as time-consuming as upgrading essential equipment that’s in decline, or as simple as moving extension cords out of the way to reduce the potential for tripping.

 Tip: Whether it is for insurance or general safety reasons, conducting regular workplace safety audits is a valuable exercise for any business.

 Maybe you’ve seen a company, whether an insurer or a software provider, offer pricing with phrasing like “$10 a month if billed monthly or $8 a month if billed annually.”
 The question then becomes whether committing to 12 months of service is too much of a gamble.
 Since you do need workers’ comp, though, you’re better off paying for the full year and getting the discount.
 The cost savings may be worth any dissatisfaction you might feel with your insurer.

 Best workers’ compensation insurance practices

-You should make it a priority to have all your employees well aware of what is covered, what they are entitled to in the event of a work-related illness or injury, and how the business can support them.
+You should make all your employees well aware of what is covered under workers’ comp, what they are entitled to in the event of a work-related illness or injury, and how the business can support them.

-Lovejoy recommended having a program in place for workers returning to work after an illness or injury.
+Lovejoy recommends creating a program specifically for employees returning to work after an illness or injury.

 “Companies should have a formal ‘return to light duty’ program,” he said.
 “If employees are not fit to return to their normal job duties, they can still return to work and perform modified duties and, as such, reduce the overall claim amount.”